Cookridge: Cookridge Hall and the Paul and Middleton families

 Early buildings on the Cookridge Hall estate were of wood, thatch, wattle etc., but in the 17th century substantial stone buildings, several which are still in existence, began to be constructed including Cookridge Hall itself.
 William Paul commenced business in Kirkstall Road, Leeds, in 1876.
 It closed in 1968.
 In 1890, Paul took up residence at Cookridge Hall and the Paul family remained there until 1954 when the estate was sold by the executors of T. W. Paul.
 The London Gazette records that in 1899 James Arthur Paul – later of Bramhope Hall – was living with his father, William Paul at Cookridge Hall.

 Muriel Winifred Middleton née Paul (1904–1979) was the daughter of Lt.
 Col. James Arthur Paul and had married Major Arthur Daryl Middleton in 1933.
+Muriel's sister Kathleen Mary Alexandra Paul married Geoffrey Herbert Kitson.
+They had a son Sir Timothy Kitson M.P.
 Muriel's brother Peter Graham Paul had attended Rugby in the 1920s as had Thomas Neil Paul, recorded as the "second son of the late T.W.
 Paul of Cookridge Hall".
+Peter married Margaret Helen Hudson of Robert Hudson Ltd (engineers).
 A large pond named Paul's Pond remains on the Cookridge Estate, having been named after William Paul, the grandfather of Muriel Winifred Middleton.

 The builders of Cookridge Hall used "rough rock" or boulders which still are still found in the landscape or quarried in fields known as "quarrels".
 In the 18th century, Cookridge Hall was substantially remodelled, and many other buildings were improved, with stone replacing thatch.
 At this time the road through Cookridge became busier with coaches from 1754 and earned money as a turnpike.
 Milestones and mounting stones from the period still survive.
 There were also more mills along Moseley Beck, notably the Silk Mill (demolished 1978) which gave its name to modern housing estate.
 The Hall, which dates from c.
 1764, along with its flanking screen walls, gate piers and gates, is a Grade II listed building.
 It was a home for people with epilepsy from 1955 to 1990 and in 1997 was opened by the Lord Mayor of Leeds as a leisure club with a golf course.